JadeMatrix/SHOW/doc/Server.rst

     .. cpp:function:: ~server()

-        Destructor for a server; any existing connections made from this server will continue to function
+        Destructor for a server; any existing connections made from this server will continue to function.

     .. cpp:function:: connection serve()